 (The Merchant of Venice, Act-IV, Scene-I, Lines 173-195)

 She conveys the idea that mercy is a tender and noble feeling, which must spring suddenly from one’s heart.
-It is as beautiful as gentle showers that flow in the heavens and nourish the earth.
-It blesses those who show mercy, which not only make them feel good, but also bring heavenly rewards for them.
+It is as beautiful as gentle showers that flow in the heavens, and nourish the earth.
+It blesses those who show mercy, which not only makes them feel good, but also brings heavenly rewards.